Open-Source-Community/linux-handbook/Chapter 6.md

 ## Commands

 * The `apt` command is a package management tool used in **Debian-based** Linux distributions, such as Ubuntu.
 * The `dnf` command is a package management tool used in **Red Hat-based** Linux distributions, such as Fedora and CentOS.
-It is the successor to yum.
+It is the successor to `yum`.

-Two previous commands allow users to install, update, upgrade, and manage software packages on their system.
+The two previous commands allow users to install, update, upgrade, and manage software packages on their system.

 Here are some commonly used `dnf` and `apt` commands: